dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-When refining a function, the input and output signature must stay precisely the same -- formals, types, and names.
-In this case the name of the returned value is different.
+When refining a function, the input and output signature must stay precisely the same -- formals, types, and names -- including the name of the function result.

 ## **Error: the result type of function '_function_' (_type_) differs from the result type of the corresponding function in the module it refines (_othertype_)** {#ref_mismatched_function_return_type}